Concrete18/Standing-Reminder/README.md

 ## Features
 * Tray Icon - Hover over the icon to see your next reminder time and a few other statuses.
+* Timer Auto-reset on inactivity and wake from sleep.

+## Future Features
+* Tap Tray Icon to Toggle

 ## Config